pokt-network/pocket-network-protocol/utility/README.md

 ### 3.5 Gateway Protocol

-A `Gateway` is a protocol actor to whom the Application can **optionally** delegate trust.
+A `Gateway` is a permissionless protocol actor to whom the Application can **optionally** delegate on-chain trust in order to perform off-chain operations.

-A decentralized application that aims to be fully trustless, permissionless with full data integrity guarantees moves the onus onto the Application for state validation and infrastructure maintenance.
-This could be in the form of node operation, light client synching, proof validation and ETL pipelines maintenance such as data indexing.

 Pocket Network's Utilitarian Economy incentivizes data redundancy in a multi-chain ecosystem, with cheap, accessible and highly available multi-chain access.
-Depending on the level of trust, or lack thereof, an Application can optionally delegate trust to a Gateway to simplify its Web3 access.
+Depending on the level of trust, or lack thereof, an Application can optionally use a Gateway for various operations such as session dispatching or request signing.

+_Note that an Applications that requires just-in-time guarantees and full integrity of the data it is processing should maintain its own infrastructure and validate every piece of state before signing state changes dependant on them.
+This could come in the form of maintaining full nodes, synching light clients & validating proofs (if available by the Web3 resource), and running its own ETL pipelines (e.g. data indexing)._

-#### 3.5.1.
-OAuth Parallels
+#### 3.5.1 OAuth

-[OAuth](https://oauth.net) is an open protocol that authorizes clients or 3rd parties to gain access to restricted resources.
-It can be summarized via the flow below:
+[OAuth](https://oauth.net) is an open (Web2) protocol that authorizes clients or 3rd parties to gain access to restricted resources.
+It can be summarized via following flow:

 ```mermaid
 sequenceDiagram